jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Ken Thompson and Dennis Ritchie*](images/Chapter-02/People/Ken-Thompson/Ken_n_dennis.jpg "Ken and Dennis")

 Without Thompson and Ritchie[^2], there would be no Unix and most likely no Linux today.
 Until recently both were employeed as Distinguished Engineers at Google.
 Dennis Ritchie passed away in 2011 (same year as Steve Jobs).
-Ken Thompson is still working and recently help produce the [Go programming language](http://golang.org/ "Golang") while at Google.
+Ken Thompson is still working and recently helped produce the [Go programming language](http://golang.org/ "Golang") while at Google.

 To begin this story we need to go back to 1968.
 At the time, the combined might of all the brightest minds of General Electric, MIT, ARPA, and Bell Labs came together to try to build a multi-user operating system called *MULTICS*.
 Now today those aren't names that come to mind when you think of computer companies.
 Yet in 1968/1969 General Electric and the government (ARPA) were the large funders and suppliers of computing (The PC market we know of today doesn't come into existence until 1984!).